 The GCP service generates logs which are exported and published to a Google Pub/Sub topic through Stackdriver.
 You will then set up a Sumo Logic Google Cloud Platform source that subscribes to this topic and receives the exported log data.

 Configuring collection for GCP uses the following process:

 - Configure a GCP source on a hosted collector.
-You'll obtain the HTTP URL for the source, and then use Google Cloud Console to register the URL as a validated domain.
+You'll obtain the HTTPS URL for the source.

 - Create a topic in Google Pub/Sub and subscribe the GCP source URL to that topic.